 Obviously, SADE continues its commitment to trenchless operations.

-By way of example, the results of the Greater Paris Area Regional Division's operations measured over 2014 demonstrate the significant impact of an active approach as regards the reduction of the worksite environmental footprint.
+By way of example, the results of the Greater Paris Area Regional Division's operations recently measured demonstrate the significant impact of an active approach as regards the reduction of the worksite environmental footprint.

 |Savings in natural resources|

 |Savings in gravel-cement mixture||150,000 tons|

 |Total waste collected, sorted, re-used and/or recycled||687,000 tons|